mrtoaf/spqr-infusion-pump-ctf/SOLUTION.md

 ### The Vulnerability

-The vulnerability is on line 77:
+The critical vulnerability is in this line:

 ```c
 uint32_t volume_microliters = pump_state.rate_ml_per_hour * time_increment_ms * 1000 / 3600000;
 ```

-This line performs a calculation that's vulnerable to integer overflow.
-Let's break down what happens:
+This calculation is vulnerable to integer overflow because:

 1. `pump_state.rate_ml_per_hour` is a `uint16_t` (max value: 65,535)
 2. `time_increment_ms` is a `uint32_t` (max value: 4,294,967,295)
-3. The calculation multiplies these values and then multiplies by 1000

-If the intermediate result of `pump_state.rate_ml_per_hour * time_increment_ms * 1000` exceeds the maximum value of a `uint32_t` (4,294,967,295), an integer overflow occurs.
-When this happens, the result "wraps around" to a much smaller value.
+3. The multiplication `rate * time * 1000` can easily exceed the maximum value of a `uint32_t` (4,294,967,295)

+When integer overflow occurs, the result "wraps around" to a much smaller value, causing the calculation to return a significantly lower volume than intended.

 ### Exploitation Path

-The vulnerability can be exploited using the `admin_set_custom_parameters()` function, which allows setting arbitrary values for `rate` and `duration_ms` without safety checks.
+The vulnerability can only be exploited using admin access, as the normal user interface has safety limits that prevent using values large enough to trigger the overflow.

 ## Exploitation Steps

-1. First, access the admin panel by:
+1. First, access the admin panel:
-   - Looking at the source code to find the hard-coded password: `MedSecure2023`
-   - Selecting option 7 (Admin Access) and entering this password

-2. Next, find values that will cause the intermediate calculation to exceed 2^32 (4,294,967,296):
+   - Find the hard-coded password in the source code: `SPQR2025`
+   - In the web interface: Click "Admin Access" and enter the password
-   - In the admin menu, select option 1 (Set Custom Parameters)
+   - In the command-line: Select option 6 for Admin Access and enter the password

+2. Trigger the vulnerability:
-   - Set `rate = 1000` (the maximum allowed rate)
+   - Set `rate = 2500` ml/hr (a high but plausible medical value)
-   - Set `duration_ms = 4294968` (just over 4,294,967, enough to cause overflow)
+   - Set `duration = 3000000` milliseconds (50 minutes, again plausible)

-3. Then run the simulation with these values:
+3. Start the infusion:
+   - In the web interface: Click "Start Infusion"
-   - In the admin menu, select option 2 (Run Full Simulation)
+   - In the command-line: Select option 4 to start the infusion
-   - Enter the same duration value (4294968)

 4. Observe the results:
-   - The calculation shows: 1000 * 4294968 * 1000 = 4,294,968,000,000 (which exceeds 2^32)
+   - The calculation `2500 * 3000000 * 1000 = 7,500,000,000,000` exceeds 2^32
-   - Expected delivery: approximately 1193 ml
+   - Expected delivery (correct math): 2083.33 ml
-   - Actual delivery: 0 ml (due to integer overflow)
+   - Actual delivery: ~465.66 ml (due to integer overflow)
+   - This represents a severe underdose of approximately 77%

 ## Real-World Impact

-In a real infusion pump:
+In a real medical scenario:

-1. **Underdosing scenario**: The pump would appear to be working correctly, but the patient would receive little or no medication.
-For critical medications (insulin, pain medication, antibiotics), this could lead to:
-   - Disease progression
-   - Uncontrolled pain
-   - Medical complications
-   - Death (in severe cases)

-2. **Overdosing scenario**: If a different overflow pattern occurs, the patient could receive a massive overdose.
-This could lead to:
-   - Toxicity
-   - Organ damage
-   - Death

-## Answer Key

-1. **Which function contains the vulnerability?**
-   - `calculate_volume_to_deliver`

-2. **What specific line(s) of code is vulnerable?**
-   - Line 77: `uint32_t volume_microliters = pump_state.rate_ml_per_hour * time_increment_ms * 1000 / 3600000;`

-3. **What values of `rate` and `duration_ms` would you use to exploit this vulnerability?**
-   - Rate: 1000 ml/hr
-   - Duration: 4294968 ms

-4. **How many milliliters would actually be delivered with your exploit values vs. how many are expected?**
-   - Expected: ~1193 ml
-   - Actually delivered: ~0 ml (may vary slightly depending on exact overflow)

-5. **In a real-world scenario, what could be the potential impact of this vulnerability to patient safety?**
-   - Patients could receive virtually no medication when they should be receiving critical medications, leading to untreated conditions, medical complications, or death
+1. **Critical Medication Underdosing**:
+   - For medications like antibiotics, chemotherapy, or critical care drugs, receiving only 22% of the prescribed dose could be life-threatening
+   - Patient's condition would deteriorate despite the pump appearing to function correctly
+   - The underdosing would be difficult to detect without independent verification

+2. **Medical Consequences**:
+   - Infections would progress despite antibiotic therapy
+   - Pain would remain uncontrolled
+   - Critical conditions would deteriorate
-   - In other overflow scenarios, patients could receive massive overdoses, leading to toxicity and death
+   - In severe cases, this could lead to death

-## Flag

-Using the exploit values:

-`flag{1000}_{4294968}_{0}`
+## Solution for CTF Questions

+### Easy Questions
+1. **What medical device is being simulated?** Infusion pump
+2. **What programming language is used?** C (and JavaScript for web version)
+3. **What special access is required?** Admin access
+4. **What is the admin password?** SPQR2025

+### Medium Questions
+1. **Default infusion rate?** 100 ml/hr
+2. **Maximum normal rate?** 999 ml/hr or 1000 ml/hr
+3. **Data type for infusion rate?** uint16_t
+4. **Function calculating delivery volume?** calculate_volume_to_deliver()

+### Hard Questions
+1. **Vulnerability type?** Integer overflow
+2. **Vulnerable calculation?** `rate * time * 1000` in calculate_volume_to_deliver()
+3. **Exploit values:** rate = 2500 ml/hr, duration = 3000000 ms (50 minutes)
+4. **Impact?** Severe underdosing (only ~22% of intended medication delivered)

+### Expert Question
+1. **Optimal exploit values:** rate = 2500, duration = 3000000
+2. **Expected volume:** 2083.33 ml
+3. **Actual volume:** 465.66 ml
+4. **Discrepancy:** 1617.67 ml (77.7% less medication)

 ## Mitigation

 To fix this vulnerability:

-1. Use large enough data types to prevent overflow:
+1. Use larger data types to prevent overflow:
 ```c
 uint64_t volume_microliters = (uint64_t)pump_state.rate_ml_per_hour * time_increment_ms * 1000 / 3600000;
 ```

-2. Add bounds checking before performing the calculation:
+2. Add bounds checking:
 ```c
 if ((uint64_t)pump_state.rate_ml_per_hour * time_increment_ms * 1000 > UINT32_MAX) {
     // Handle overflow condition